The Stillness of the Wind: Development

 Coyan Cardenas, a solo developer and founder of Lambic Studios, began development of The Stillness of the Wind after completing a previous indie game, Where the Goats Are.
 The idea for a game set in a rural, lonely life was from when Cardenas and his girlfriend would fantasize about moving out of London to raise goats on a homestead in the countryside.
 The melancholic setting and story emerged during development, as the structure of the game lent itself to the narrative of "isolation" from civilization.
 Cardenas also intentionally designed the game to be the reverse of the "hero's journey" that is common across the video game industry.
 He was inspired by the films Andrei Tarkovsky's Nostalghia and Béla Tarr's The Turin Horse, and from the novel One Hundred Years of Solitude by Gabriel García Márquez.

 Where the Goats Are, Cardenas's first attempt at tackling the concept, was intended to be a month-long project, and Cardenas had minimized the scope of the game to fit the timetables he created for himself.
 Feeling that he had not properly explored the idea fully in Goats, Cardenas decided to make a follow-up game on the same subject instead of developing something completely new.
 Cardenas added features that were not previously in Goats to The Stillness of the Wind, including goat breeding, foraging, and gardening.
 After finishing work on The Stillness of the Wind, an exhausted Cardenas took six months off before coming back to game development.

 Reception

-According to review aggregator Metacritic, the PC version of The Stillness of the Wind received generally favorable reviews while the Nintendo Switch version was met with mixed or average reviews.
+According to review aggregator website Metacritic, the PC version of The Stillness of the Wind received generally favorable reviews while the Nintendo Switch version was met with mixed or average reviews.
 The Guardian's Andy Robertson felt that the game "encourages thinking about old age in a unique and provocative way", but noted that the writing could be "heavy-handed" at times.
 Slant Magazine's Jed Pressgrove, in a positive review, noted that the game helps you "grasp the importance that every moment can have on a mortal plane".
 Polygon's Colin Campbell said that the game was "less about doing and more about feeling", and called it "meditative, slow, and sad".